ysig/GraKeL/dev/_sources/user_manual/contributing.rst.txt

 The GraKeL project is currently developed by the editor [Ioannis Siglidis] inside a one year project founded from the `Labex DigiCosme`_ organization of the *Paris-Saclay* University at the `DaSciM`_ laboratory of LiX.

-The project is currently curried out under the administrative supervision of the DaSciM Team Leader, `Michalis Vazirgiannis`_ as well as the scientific supervision of Giannis Nikolentzos a Post-Doc researcher with a PhD on the field of Graph Kernels.
+The project is currently carried out under the administrative supervision of the DaSciM Team Leader, `Michalis Vazirgiannis`_ as well as the scientific supervision of Giannis Nikolentzos a Post-Doc researcher with a PhD on the field of Graph Kernels.
 Other members of the lab aiding with the construction of this library are: Xristos Giatsidis, Stratis Limnios and Konstantinos Skianis.